Skip to main content

 Figure \(\PageIndex{1}\): Left: A polished and striated rock in Yosemite.
 Right: Glacial striations in Mt.
 Rainier National Park.

 Alpine glaciers produce a variety of unique erosional landforms, such as U-shaped valleys, arêtes, cirques, tarns, horns, cols, hanging valleys, and truncated spurs.
 In contrast, stream-carved canyons have a V-shaped profile when viewed in cross-section.
-Glacial erosion transforms a former V-shaped stream valley into a U-shaped one.
+Glacial erosion transforms a former V-shaped stream valley into a U-shaped valley.
 Glaciers are typically wider than streams of similar length, and since glaciers tend to erode both at their bases and their sides, they erode V-shaped valleys into relatively flat-bottomed broad valleys with steep sides and a distinctive “U” shape [5].
 As seen in the images, Little Cottonwood Canyon near Salt Lake City, Utah was occupied by an Ice Age glacier that extended down to the mouth of the canyon and into Lake Bonneville [10].
 Today, that U-shaped valley hosts many erosional landforms, including polished and striated rock surfaces.
 In contrast, Big Cottonwood Canyon to the north of Little Cottonwood Canyon has retained the V-shape in its lower portion, indicating that its glacier did not extend clear to its mouth, but was confined to its upper portion.

 A valley with a U shape that shows steep cliffs on the sides and a wide-flat bottom